gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 **4. Stop the application**

-Before moving on, click in the first terminal window where WildFly Swarm is running and then press `CTRL-C` to stop the running application! (or click this command to issue a `CTRL-C` for you: `clear`)
+Before moving on, click in the first terminal window where Thorntail (ex-WildFly Swarm) is running and then press `CTRL-C` to stop the running application! (or click this command to issue a `CTRL-C` for you: `clear`)